turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 1. PreUpdate() <br/>
 This will be called once per frame before any script that calls Update().
 2. FixedUpdate() <br/>
-This will be called in a manner that is deterministic, so logic will be running in the frequency that is specified with `Application`::setTargetFrameRate(float framespersecond)
+This will be called in a manner that is deterministic, so logic will be running in the frequency that is specified with `Application::setTargetFrameRate(float framespersecond)`
 3. Update(float deltatime) <br/>
 This will be called once per frame, and the elapsed time in seconds since the last Update() is provided as parameter
 4. PostUpdate() <br/>